First Environments Early Learning Center

 Work on a website began while a three-year survey was designed and implemented to gauge state resident knowledge and behaviors.
 Survey data informed the media campaign created for use by regulated communities with downloads available through the website.
 The campaign was created by an ad agency that offered to work at a discount, under the direction of an advisory committee.
 Campaign elements included customizable print, radio, TV, tradeshow and outdoor elements along with a host of editorial content for use in local newsletters, water bills and local newspapers.

 To encourage efficiency and effectiveness among local outreach efforts, I helped create a guidance document designed to direct and measure local outreach compliance efforts.
-Meanwhile, a publicist campaign conducted on the state level netted millions in value through newspaper op-eds, professional publications, TV, radio and personal appearances.
+Meanwhile, a publicist campaign conducted on the state level netted millions in value through newspaper op-eds, professional publications (Who Owns the Stormwater and Stormwater by the Numbers), TV, radio and personal appearances.

 After the grant cycle ended, North Carolina’s outreach campaign had been recommended to other states by the U.S. EPA, subsequent surveys revealed rising knowledge levels and behavior changes in state residents and – after vigorous lobbying by regulated bodies – the state applied for additional grant funding and re-staffed my old position.